dspetukhov/data-quality-automated-evaluator/README.md

 - `grid` defines style for grid lines on charts.
 - `layout` defines extra parameters to adjust [layout](https://plotly.com/python/reference/layout/).
 The default chart height equals to 512 pixels.
 - `subplots` defines extra parameters to adjust spacing in the [subplot grid](https://plotly.com/python-api-reference/generated/plotly.subplots.make_subplots.html).
-- `scale_factor` defines factor to scale chart, defaults to 1.
+- `scale_factor` defines factor to scale a chart, defaults to 1.

 [Back to table of contents](#table-of-contents)